BillySterling/liri-node-app/README.md

     * *Plot of the movie.*
     * *Actors in the movie.*

-4. `node liri.js do-what-it-says`
+4. `do-what-it-says`

-    *Using the `fs` Node package, LIRI will take the text inside of file `random.txt` and then use it to call one of LIRI's commands.*
+    *This selection has no further options.
+Using the `fs` Node package, LIRI will take the text inside of file `random.txt` and then use it to call one of LIRI's commands.*

     *It should run `spotify-this-song` for "I Want it That Way," as read from the text in `random.txt`.*